 Unfortunately, it’s quite challenging to allocate resources, and project management is detrimental to the success of your business.
 In 2016, nearly 83% of CEOs reported that resource allocation was the crucial point that enabled them to grow.

-In 2021, this proved to be the third biggest project management challenge for many organizations and businesses.
+In 2021, this proved to be the third-biggest project management challenge for many organizations and businesses.
 Once your allocation of resources is implemented successfully, you will minimize the costs, boost productivity, and help your team feel better about every task they complete successfully.

 Resource allocation definition

 If we had to determine resource allocation more specifically, we would say it’s a process of assigning and dealing with assets to support organizational goals.
 For example, allocation of resources in project management includes dealing with physical assets like hardware to better use other assets like human capital.
+Resource allocation is part of a more generic concept called resource management, which involve also other tasks like monitoring, planning, scheduling and tracking.

 Types of resource allocation